Skip to Content

 How can I access the data that my field technicians or colleagues enter into the IMMP portal?

 Register for an account in the IMMP Data Portal.
 Ask your field technicians or colleagues to add you as a Contributor to each of their sites using your email address.
 You can then view all data associated with those sites.
-See How to Manage Your Sites and Site Data Contributors for instructions.
+See Managing Multiple Sites & Data Contributors for instructions.

 How can I view a summary of the data I’ve collected?